 Sundays had no worship leader, instruments or amplified sound.
 Can you imagine?
 Attendees of this Watford church couldn’t at first.
 Sitting in temporary silence with Bibles in their hands, they didn’t know what to do.
 But they had much more than powerful sound systems and eye-catching multimedia.
 They had their voices and hearts.
 And as soon as their voices were lifted together to God, as soon as their hearts were united in prayer, the silence disappeared and the period of apathy was demolished.
 Step by step the equipment was returned.
 But since then, it has never played a more important role than people’s voices.

 Matt Redman wrote Heart of Worship during these unusual worship sessions.
 It was during these moments that he reconsidered his role as a worship leader, as a person and as a child of Jesus.
-He remembers writing the song quickly.
 He wrote it without any intention of it becoming an international anthem.
-It was simply his personal reflection of what was happening around him, all of the stuff that was forming the story behind the song.
+It was just his personal reflection of what was happening around him, all of the stuff that was forming the story behind the song.

 Heart of Worship

 All is stripped away